The COVID-19 vaccine will help keep you from getting sick from COVID-19. We urge you to get a shot.

 You cannot catch COVID-19 from the vaccine.
 However, after you receive any vaccine, you may have mild side effects.
 This is normal.
 It’s a sign that your body is building immunity to help fight the infection.

 If you do have side effects, they may include soreness and/or itching in the arm where you got the vaccine.
 You also may have a mild fever, chills, tiredness or headache.
 The side effects should last no longer than 1-2 days.

-Remember, you should call your provider if you experience severe headache, abdominal pain, leg pain or shortness of breath within three weeks of getting the J&J vaccine.
-These may be signs of the rare but serious blood clots that occurred in a small number of people who received the J&J vaccine.
+Call your provider if you develop severe headache, abdominal pain, leg pain or shortness of breath within three weeks of getting the J&J vaccine.
+This could be a sign of the rare but serious blood clots that occurred in a small number of people who received the J&J vaccine.